avinashwigroup/wigroup_technical_assessment/README.md

 ### Questions ###

-Please attempt as much questions as you can.
+Please attempt as much questions as you can; while using modules such as redux, redux-thunk, react-navigation or the equivalent ReactJS modules or other modules.

 * Auto-Search App : Create a single screen app that has one text input that accepts a valid URL and then immediately loads the web-page in a webview/iframe component.